Spanish police say blast at Ukrainian embassy injured one employee | Law-Order

 Spanish police said an employee at the Ukrainian embassy in Madrid was injured on Wednesday in an explosion that occurred while he was handling a letter.

-The staff member suffered light injuries went to hospital under his own steam, police added.
+The staff member suffered light injuries and went to hospital under his own steam, police said in a statement.
+Detectives are investigating the incident, aided by forensic and intelligence investigators, the statement added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)